DuelMonster/vector-jabberbot/README.md

 The chattiness setting (1 to 10) affects the minimum_delay and maximum_delay values, mentioned above, used to geneerate the random number of seconds used before reacting to an event/trigger.

 Be aware that any changes to chattiness might not be noticed striaght away, because timestamps are recorded after Vector speaks.
 Updating chattiness may not have any impact until the next time Vector tells a joke for example.
-In order to can get around this, you can delete the timestamps.csv file to reset Jabberbot.
+In order to get around this, you can delete the timestamps.csv file to reset Jabberbot.